AhmedAElghareeb/AhmedAElghareeb/README.md

 ### Gebal Elrawasy - الجبال الرواسي ✈️

-Hajj Transportation Guide App,
+Hajj Transportation Guide App

-This application provides a comprehensive guide to facilitate worker transportation services during the Hajj season.
-It enables users to log in securely and access transportation between Hajj centers with ease and convenience.
+Gebal Alrwasay app is an application designed to facilitate worker transportation services during the Hajj season in the Kingdom of Saudi Arabia.
+It allows users to easily log in and access transportation services between hotels and Hajj centers.

 - **✨ Key Features:**

-Secure Login – Ensures user authentication and data protection

-Multi-User Access – Different views and roles based on user type (e.g. Housing Supervisor, Workers Supervisor, Center Head)

-Orders History – View previous transportation orders and track service history

-- **🎯 Value Delivered:**

-Travel & Mobility – Simplifies movement between Hajj sites for workers

-Local Convenience – Tailored for use within Hajj locations, improving service logistics
+- Secure Login: Users can log in to the app in a safe and secure manner.

+- Create Worker Requests: The app allows users to easily create departure and arrival requests for transporting workers between hotels and Hajj centers through an intuitive and easy-to-use interface.

+- Track Requests: Users can track the status of requests, see the estimated time of arrival, and more.

+- Multilingual Support: The app supports multiple languages ​to ensure easy access and a pleasant user experience for users of all nationalities.

+* Note: Gebal Alrwasay app is constantly being updated and improved to provide an excellent user experience for all users.

 [<img src="https://user-images.githubusercontent.com/50374022/152713461-d367ec7a-687b-40ca-a881-30e49d69821c.png"
 alt='Get it on Google Play'